Step 3: Apply for Resources

 Hints and Examples

-• Please don't forget to consider the memory usage in your resource request/justification: In the accounting of used compute time, the memory reserved, i.e., the memory allocation specified in the job request, counts towards your resource usage of CPU-core-hours.
-For example, if you proportionally allocate more memory of the node than CPU cores, then the higher of the two determines the effective number of CPU-core-h used by the job.
-This is done so that the memory allocation in jobs is accounted in a fair way.
+• Please don't forget to consider memory usage in your resource request/justification.
+In the accounting of used compute time, the memory reserved (i.e., the memory allocation specified in the job request) counts towards your resource usage of CPU-core-hours.
+For example, if you proportionally allocate more of the node's memory than CPU cores, then the higher of the two determines the effective number of CPU-core-hours used by the job.
+This is done so that the memory allocation in jobs is accounted for in a fair way.

 If you have applied for resources you can proceed to the next step in the application process.